Why You Shouldn’t Believe What You Read in the News…

 Get to the top of Google for free

 Banner advertising and other traditional forms of paid-for media are losing their effectiveness with every passing day.
-This is because readers are increasingly becoming banner blind — they have taught themselves not to look at banners because they know that there is nothing but adverts there.
+This is because readers are increasingly becoming banner blind— they have taught themselves not to look at banners because they know that there is nothing but adverts there.
 Plenty of eye-tracking data shows that your chances of being looked at in a banner ad are quite literally a lottery.
 To make matters worse, the continued rise of programs like AdBlock means that a significant chunk of users are simply not seeing adverts at all.
-Even more worryingly for advertisers, ad blocking is being driven by the young, with 41% of 18-29 year-olds polled admitting to using an ad blocker.
+47.2% of internet users use ad blockers.
+Even more worryingly for advertisers, ad blocking is being driven by the young, with 45% of 16-24 year-olds polled admitting to using an ad blocker.

 For these reasons and more, sponsored content is becoming an increasingly commonly used tool by advertisers, with advertising spend on sponsored content increasing year on year.

 The Guardian commonly runs sponsored content and has been doing so for many years.
-As publications go, it is one of the most transparent, featuring a (reasonably) prominent “sponsored by” subheading to avoid deceiving the reader.
-The below example, sponsored by the Roundtable for Sustainable Palm Oil, is a video drawing attention to the need for sustainable palm oil — a concern that ties in with The Guardian’s environmentalist editorial stance.
+As publications go, it is one of the most transparent, featuring a (reasonably) prominent “paid for by” section next to the article.
+They also include who the article was paid for by.
 The Guardian clearly distinguishes between sponsored content, supported content, and content that is brought to readers by brands.

 - Yet you shouldn’t get caught deceiving readers.
 Each of the above four publications marked the sponsored content as such so that their readers didn’t feel cheated or lied to.
 This is good practice, as readers hate to be taken for fools and won’t think highly of brands that treat them as such.